Islandora/documentation/docs/user-documentation/objects.md

 content model | a tag from the Islandora Models vocabulary status | status

 Islandora's 7.x's content models do not exist in Islandora 8.
-The primary way that Islandora 8 identifies what we think of as a conetent model in Islandora 7.x is using taxonomy terms from the "Islandora Models" vocabulary.
+The primary way that Islandora 8 identifies what we think of as a content model in Islandora 7.x is using taxonomy terms from the "Islandora Models" vocabulary.
 To indicate that an Islandora 8 object is an image, video, etc, the user selects a model from a select list:

 ![Media tab](../assets/object_model_tags.png)